 As we approached the playhouse, wooden directional signposts dotted the walkway, crab pot buoys were hung overhead like garland and a tropically lush photo op backdrop was propped up in the small lobby.
 The hand-made style decor looked a bit amateur, possibly a last minute rush job?
 Simple as it may be, it helped set the laid-back vibe.

 From the start this musical is an all-out island party.
 Set on a fictional island at a slightly run-down resort where everyone in the bar has a “License to Chill,” which happens to be the first song and our first good look at the talent in this musical.
-The choreography, the singing and the excitement practically explodes from the stage.
+The choreography, the singing and the excitement practically jumps from the stage.

 We quickly meet the island cast of characters.
 Tully, whose name surely derives from the character in Jimmy Buffett’s short story fiction book Tales from Margaritaville is the main character.
 As the local singer/entertainer for the resort bar, his uniform consists of a Hawaiian shirt and shorts, bare feet (just like when Jimmy Buffett performs) and a carefree almost reckless attitude.

-A confirmed bachelor, he can turn on the school boy charm captivating the latest pretty woman arriving on vacation each week, but clearly he’s quite happy when they leave.
+A confirmed bachelor, he can turn on the schoolboy charm captivating the latest pretty woman arriving on vacation each week, but clearly, he’s quite happy when they leave.
 That is until Rachel arrives on the island for a friend’s bachelorette vacation.
 Rachel is the serious scientist who has no interest in Tully, which of course is the beginning of the romantic comedy plot.